guywilson/weatherctl/README.md

 # weatherctl
 Weather Station Controller

 Runs on a Raspberry Pi, talks to the Arduino running avrw via serial over USB.
-Written in C++, runs as a daemon process in the background.
+Written in C++, and compiled using g++ on the Raspberry Pi.
+Can run as a daemon process in the background (with the -d opton).

 ```
 Usage: